Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

 We emphasise in this context the importance of the various constants appearing in our statements (cf. also Chapter 5 of \cite{ABKM}), which differ slightly from those in \cite{ABKM}.
 Although much of the following takes the form of (partially) independent claims about various properties of the objects we have defined above, an essential part of our proof is to establish that a consistent choice of constants exists so that all required properties hold simultaneously.
-We achieve this by keeping track of all relevant constraints as we proceed through the following sub-Sections.
+We achieve this by keeping track of all relevant constraints as we proceed through the following sub-sections.
 We briefly list the \emph{fixed parameters}, which we regard as given at the outset: \begin{enumerate} \item The spatial dimension $d\ge 2$; \item The inverse temperature $\b\ge 1$; \item The number of discrete derivatives in the definition of our weight functions $M$: we take $M=2\floor{d/3}+3$; \item The range parameter $R$: we take $R=M=2\floor{d/3}+3$; \item The assumed smoothness parameters $r_0$ and $r_1$: we take $r_0=r_1=3$; \item Two tuning parameters, $n$ and $\widetilde{n}$, relating to the finite range decomposition (see Theorem 6.1 of \cite{ABKM}): we take $n=4\floor{d/2}+6$ and $\widetilde{n}=5\floor{d/3}+7$; \item The parameter $\o_0>0$ controlling the quadratic form $\Qcal_V$; \item The parameter $\zeta\in (0,1)$ controlling the exponential weight in the norm $\norm{\cdot}_{\zeta,\Qcal_V}$; and \item The parameter $\vartheta\in (0,2/3]$ controlling the convergence of the renormalisation flow. \end{enumerate} In addition to these numerical constants we of course also take the potential function $V$, satisfying the assumptions in \eqref{E:Assumptions}, and all derived objects introduced above as fixed for the purposes of our analysis.
 The main \emph{free parameters} are the size parameter $L\in\N$, the norm scaling parameter $h\ge 1$ and the global norm parameter $A\ge 1$.
 As already alluded to, the way we choose these parameters (and other constants that depend on them) diverges slightly from \cite{ABKM}.
-This leads to a possibly tighter constraint on the $\norm{\Kcal_{u,\beta,V}}_{\zeta,\Qcal_V}$ norm, which in turn translates into a requirement to choose $\beta$ larger and $\abs{u}$ smaller than in the corresponding case in \cite{ABKM}.
-We consider that this is likely a technical limitation, but felt it of minor importance for a perturbative result to push for greater optimisation.
+This leads to a possibly tighter constraint on the $\norm{\Kcal_{u,\beta,V}}_{\zeta,\Qcal_V}$ norm, which in turn translates into a requirement to choose $\beta$ larger and $\abs{u}^{\R^d}$ smaller than in the corresponding case in \cite{ABKM}.